SwiftLand/AdsRepo/README.md

 }
 ```

-after `didReceive` or `didFinishLoading` was called (based on your need) you can ask the repository to give you an ad by calling `loadAd` function.
+After `didReceive` or `didFinishLoading` was called (based on your need) you can ask the repository to give you an ad by calling `loadAd` function.

 **NOTE:** Please see the example project to find the best configuration for the ad repository and also know how to use `GAdNativeAd` in `UICollectionView` and `UITableView` in the best way.